Image

 A Study Evaluating the Efficacy and Safety of Inavolisib Plus CDK4/6 Inhibitor and Letrozole vs Placebo + CDK4/6i and Letrozole in Participants With Endocrine-Sensitive PIK3CA-Mutated, Hormone Receptor-Positive, HER2-Negative Advanced Breast Cancer

-Testing Inavolisib with Letrozole for advanced breast cancer patients.
+Testing Inavolisib with treatments for certain advanced breast cancer types.

 Recruiting